maar-ten/pong-online/README.md

 Local installation
 ---
-First install [NodeJS](https://nodejs.org/) version LTS 12.13.0 or newer, if you haven't already.
+First install [NodeJS](https://nodejs.org/) version 13.2.0 or newer, if you haven't already.

 Run `node install` inside the project folder.
 This will install the app and its dependencies.

 Run `node src/main.js` to start the game server.
 It will be listening on port 3000 by default.

-Then open http://localhost:3000 in a web browser to play solo against the computer.
+Then go to http://localhost:3000 in a web browser.

+If you want to play a game against the computer, open the same url in a second browser window.
+Put them side by and have some fun! 🤖

 Server installation
 ---
-Equal to the local installation.
+If you want to play online against a friend, you need to install the software on a public server that can accept incoming connnections.

-Optionally disable the robot and the performance logging in `src/public/config.js`.
+You probably want to disable the robot and perhaps also the performance logging.
+Both are configured in [src/public/config.js](src/public/config.js).

-Send the url of the server to your friend and play Pong together!
+Send the url of the server to your friend and have some fun! 🏓

 License